New Mexico Lobos men's basketball: Dave Bliss (1988–1999)

 The 1997–98 Lobos had four starters returning and entered the season ranked #11.
 They began the year 11–1, rising to #8 before losing at #15 UCLA.
-They later lost at #5 Arizona but beat undefeated, #3 Utah as Olney hit two three-pointers in the final moments, including the game winner at the buzzer.Utah would go on to reach the Final Four and lose to Kentucky in the national championship game.
+They later lost at #5 Arizona but beat undefeated, #3 Utah as Olney hit two three-pointers in the final moments, including the game winner at the buzzer.
 Thomas averaged 17 points and nine rebounds, Shields 17 points and seven rebounds, and Long 14.
 Olney added 15 a game while shooting a Lobo record .513 from three-point range, as the team set the Lobo record for threes in a season.
 The Lobos were 21–3 and back at #11 when they lost at #19 TCU, at #5 Utah, and had a team record 41-game home-winning streak ended by BYU.
 They rebounded to reach the final of the WAC tournament before losing at UNLV but still received a four-seed in the NCAA tournament.
 Facing Butler in the first round, the Lobos were already without an injured Olney when Gibson suffered a concussion and broken finger; Thomas again spent the game in foul trouble.
 Unfazed, Long scored 22, Shields had 17, and bench reserves added 33 points as the Lobos won handily.
 Against five-seed Syracuse, however, the depleted Lobos shot under 26% and lost to finish the season 24–8.
 Thomas was named second-team All-American, and he and Shields were both All-WAC.
 Shields finished his career as the third (now fourth) leading scorer in Lobo history and as career leader in three-pointers.
 Gibson finished as Lobo career leader in minutes played.
 Attendance at The Pit remained in the top ten nationally during the Bliss years, finishing sixth in the nation twice and reaching its highest season average ever in 1997–98 at 17,625 per game.